 To change your registration status as a graduate student, visit the Student Records page of the McGill website.

 Apply to Graduate

-A student must apply to graduate more than a month before the end of the term in which he or she hopes to graduate.
+A student must apply to graduate more than a month before the end of the term in which they hope to graduate.
 See details here.

 Tips on Working with your Supervisor